ktmat/blogsite/markdown/index.md

 ---
 # Welcome to the blog.

-This blog is just used for me to dump my thoughts on stuff pertaining to:
+This blog is currently being used for me to dump my thoughts on stuff pertaining to:

 * Marxism-Leninism and Philosophy